ONLYOFFICE-QA/wrata_api/README.md

-# gem-wrata-api
+# wrata-api

-Library for access API of [WRATA service](https://github.com/ONLYOFFICE/testing-wrata) Used in QA team of ONLYOFFICE
+Ruby Library for access API of [WRATA service](https://github.com/ONLYOFFICE/testing-wrata) Used in QA team of ONLYOFFICE

 ## Installation